Asymetrikon/myaistuff/README.md

 There are 3 Prompts as of now that i dont know the Creators of: CodeExplain, LifeHacks and TrainingWriter.
 If by any Chance a creator or someone who knows one of them reads this, please reach out to me so that you can get mentioned correctly.

+Images in this repo were made by me mith MidJourney.

 I mainly made this repo so that i can access the prompts with my "PromptLoader" prompt.

 You can find it here: https://github.com/Asymetrikon/myaistuff/blob/main/apps/PromptLoader.txt